tmeserve/ProvisioningScript/README.md

 ## Set up a virtual environment
 - *ENTER* in Terminal
   - `pip install --user virtualenv`
-  - Change into the directory of your extracted files
+  - Change into the directory of the cloned repository
     - `cd user/yourName/my-project/`
+  - `pip freeze > requirements.txt`
   - `virtualenv -p python3 my-project`
-  - `path/to/my-project/bin/activate`
+  - `. path/to/my-project/bin/activate`
 - To deactivate the virtualenv
   - *ENTER* in Terminal
     - `deactivate`